Did You Know...?

 1. How do I apply for a loan?

 When we have received your application, we will assess it by looking at your income and expenditure as well as existing debts you may have.
 If you apply in branch we will be able to make a decision on your application at your appointment.
-If you apply online, we will contact you within 24 - 48 hours of your application via email or telephone.

 If you are approved for an affordable loan, we may request that you send us over some additional information to support your application.